 In 1976 I was working at Gulf Oil’s research center in Harmarville, PA.

-Gulf Oil had one of the premier research organizations in the world with a workforce of over 1,800 employees.
+At that time, Gulf Oil had one of the premier research organizations in the world with a workforce of over 1,800 employees.

-At that time scientists were talking about global warming.
+And scientists were talking about global warming.

 They knew that burning oil would increase the concentration of CO2 in the air, thereby causing the atmosphere to retain more heat.
 The net result would be increased global temperatures.